embulk/embulk/docs/eeps/draft-maven-style-plugins.md

 The `artifactId` is not fully specified like `embulk-input-s3` there like the inline configuration explained above.

 The latter, with Embulk System Properties, is expected to be less confusing for users.

+### Type conflicts

+The older RubyGems-style plugins can be installed along with the newer Maven-style plugins.
+It means they conflict.
+When a user specifies `type` of a plugin that has a conflict between the RubyGems-style and the Maven-style, the priority is determined as follows.

+* The Maven-style plugin is prioritized if the corresponding Embulk System Property `plugins.<category>.<type>` is configured, and the Maven artifact with the specified `groupId` and `version` is installed.
+* Otherwise, the RubyGems-style plugin is chosen by definition.

 Main class and Manifest
 ------------------------